A Dive Into The Modern Cacao Supply Chain

 • Potential trade shifts toward less regulated regions

-As a result, some producers may prioritise markets outside the EU, such as Asia, the Middle East, and the United States.
+As a result, some producers may prioritise markets outside the EU, such as Asia, the Middle East, and primarily the United States.

 From Harvest to Flavour: The Fermentation Process